 A: Individuals that have passed the GED exam are not eligible to apply.
 Applicants must be a graduating high school senior and be able to provide an official or unofficial transcript of high school grades for their senior year (to date) and junior year (full year).

 A: Yes.
 You must submit two letters of recommendation.
 These letters may come from your junior or senior year teachers, and/or your guidance counselor.
-Within the online scholarship application portal you will have the option to submit the names and email addresses of two individuals that you’d like to send a recommendation on your behalf.
-Once contact information is added and saved, the portal will send an email to those individuals to trigger them to upload the recommendation within the portal.
-The other option is for the student to upload the letters themselves.
-Please Note: It may take some time for your teacher to write and upload the letter.
+Within the online scholarship application portal you will submit the names and email addresses of the two individuals that are writing a recommendation on your behalf.
+Applicants must upload the two letters of recommendation in the application portal.
+The portal will not allow you to “Submit” your application without attaching the required documents.
+Please Note: It may take some time for your teacher and/or guidance counselor to write the letter.
 Please plan the completion of this step accordingly.
 Materials received after the deadline will not be used in the judging process.
-All recommendations and transcripts must be received before the deadline date in early March to be considered for review.
+All recommendations and transcripts must be received in the portal before the 3pm (EST) deadline Friday, March 1, 2019 to be considered for review.